astr0-g/Decentralized-Bingo-Game/README.md

 -   Random numbers is generated with blockhash(block.number - 1)
 -   Duplicate numbers may be drawn, but have no effect on the game
 -   Boards may have duplicate numbers that can be marked by one drawn number
--   Each game number may be between 0 and 64
+-   Each game number is between 0 and 64
 -   Players are online to claim a game board and prize with transaction

 <p align="right">(<a href="#readme-top">back to top</a>)</p>